TengMCing/PhD/Thesis/04-chap4.html.md

 This customization allows you to focus on specific aspects of the assessment, tailoring the visualization to your analytical needs.

-The rank plot, creating by setting `type` to "rank", is a bar plot where the x-axis represents the rank and the y-axis shows the VSS.
-The bar for the true residual plot is colored in red.
+The rank plot, creating by setting `type` to "rank", is a bar plot where the $x$-axis represents the rank and the $y$-axis shows the VSS.
+The bar that is colored in red correspoding to the VSS of the true residual plot.
 By examining the rank plot, you can intuitively understand how the observed VSS compares to the null VSSs and identify any outliers in the null distribution.